whoIsStella/mne-project/README.md

 main file
 Reading csv, converting to fif, setting bandpass filter, visualizing data & unit tests.
 This file uses data that I have collected from my own brain.
 I am comparing the plotting output of my main file and the MNEControlcomparison file.
+When my data was plotted, there did seem to be a spike in activity.
+It was an interesting comparrison with the control data.
+To execute the unit tests use python -m unittest -v big_ol_python_project.py